Self-incompatibility: Gametophytic self-incompatibility (GSI)

-The RNase mechanism
+The RNase-based SI mechanism

 In this mechanism, pollen tube elongation is halted when it has proceeded approximately one third of the way through the style.
 The female component ribonuclease protein, termed S-RNase probably causes degradation of the ribosomal RNA (rRNA) inside the pollen tube, in the case of identical male and female S alleles, and consequently pollen tube elongation is arrested, and the pollen grain dies.

-Within a decade of the initial confirmation their role in GSI, proteins belonging to the same RNase gene family were also found to cause pollen rejection in species of Rosaceae and Plantaginaceae.
+By 2000, proteins involved in GSI belonging to the same RNase gene family were also found to cause pollen rejection in species of Rosaceae and Plantaginaceae.
 Despite initial uncertainty about the common ancestry of RNase-based SI in these distantly related plant families, phylogenetic studies and the finding of shared male determinants (F-box proteins) strongly supported homology across eudicots.
 Therefore, this mechanism likely arose approximately 90 million years ago, and is the inferred ancestral state for approximately 50% of all plant species.